 Our terrior structure is unique; the Estate has four different types of soil - First, the "Rock Pile" comprised of alluvial river bottom, which gives us our most intense fruit.
 Second, clay loam; this is where the moisture stays the longest yielding our most abundant crop—next, sandy loam.
 The experts say this is some of the best types of soil for grapes.
 It's up on the east hill.
-Our Cabernet seems to love it up there; Lastly, we have just plain old loamy soil.
-Its down in the bottom so cabernets do good there because of late frost potential.
-Our vineyard is farmed organically and the only water the vines get come from "mother nature".
-We're proud to have one of the only dry-farmed, head trained Sangiovese vineyards in California.
-The sangiovese and cabernet vines are head trained which means we have no trellises.
+Our Cabernet seems to love it up there; Lastly, we have just plain loamy soil.
+It's down in the bottom, so Cabernets do good there because of late frost potential.
+Our vineyard is farmed using sustainable practices, and the only water the vines get come from "mother nature."
+We're proud to have one of the few dry-farmed, head-trained Sangiovese vineyards in California.
+The Sangiovese and Cabernet vines are head-trained, which means we have no trellises.